darcksday/starknet/README.md

     - Repay
     - ROUTE: Deposit ETH > Enable collateral > Borrow random token > Repay token > Withdraw ETH
 - Dmail: send random email.
-- MultiSwap: make one or multiple random transactions.
+- Multiple functions: make one or multiple random transactions.
 - VOLUME: increase wallet tx volumes.
 Process step-by-step:
   Script withdraw ETH from OKX to your StarkNet wallet, then use zkLend to provide ETH as collateral and borrow USDC, proceed to execute multiple USDC/USDT swaps on AVNU/SithSwap (the number of swaps can be configured in config/settings.py),